Skip to content

 Warning

-So even though you can change the context name at any point, we strongly discourage all non-trivial changes.
+Although you can change the context name at any point, we strongly discourage all non-trivial changes.

-Attaching and detaching»
+Attaching and detaching contexts»

 Attaching and detaching contexts actually happens from the stack management view.
 To attach a context, select the Contexts tab.
 This should show you a dropdown with all the contexts available for attaching, and a slider to set the priority of the attachment: